NSLS-II-BMM/BeamlineManual/docs/motors.rst

 Sample alignment
 ~~~~~~~~~~~~~~~~

-A sample is aligned into the beam by moving the tilt stage ot an
+A sample is aligned into the beam by moving the tilt stage to an
 approximately flat position::

   RE(mv(xafs_pitch(0))